nrjthakur04/Excel_Kirti_Store_Analysis/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "Kirti Store Dataset.xlsx" file, containing detailed information about each sale made by the company.
+Sales Data: The primary dataset used for this analysis is the "Kirti Store Dataset.xlsx" file, containing detailed information about each sale made by the store and is attached in this repo.

 ### Exploratory Data Analysis